 Yes—sometimes in a major way.
 This can be especially important for students in the top of the applicant pool.
 In 2019, researchers at Lehigh University completed a study on demonstrated interest, or what they called “signaling.”
 At the anonymous liberal arts college whose data they analyzed, they found that “students who are placed in the highest SAT quartile and make on-site contacts could increase their probability of admission by 34 percentage points.”
 That’s a big impact.

 Do all colleges track demonstrated interest?

 No. This is where it can get quite confusing.
 While many colleges do track interest, some don’t.
 In general, those who don’t tend to be the schools with the highest yield rates.
 For example, Harvard’s yield rate last year was nearly 83 percent—they truly don’t care if you visit, because they assume (quite fairly based on that number) that if they admit you, you’re coming.
 This is why we advise students who plan to only visit Ivies or other uber-selective schools to reconsider that approach.
-While it’s important to see schools that might be top choices, especially in an era when binding Early Decision plans are a critical part of the process for many applicants, it’s also important to show the love to schools at every level of your college list.
+While it’s important to see and interact with schools that might be top choices, especially in an era when binding Early Decision plans are a critical part of the process for many applicants, it’s also important to show the love to schools at every level of your college list.
 In fact, it can make a big difference at target and likely schools and help ensure they are actually targets and likelies!